heptarch/heptarch.github.io/drafts/demon-bh.md

 ---

-Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles in a gas.
+Maxwell's demon is a tiny hypothetical imp that can separate fast- and slow-moving particles of a gas into separate chambers.
 This decreases entropy ("disorder") and thus apparently violates the Second Law of Thermodynamics.
 Concrete proposals either fail to work when thermal fluctuations are taken into account, or have a hidden entropy